noqqe/why-openbsd.rocks/content/fact/anoncvs.md

 a source repository without compromising its security.
 ```

-OpenBSD continutes to use AnonCVS today, and it's apart of the base OS, so even you are able to
+OpenBSD continues to use AnonCVS today.
+It's part of the base OS, so you too can see the source code -
-see the source code - something we take for granted today.
+something we take for granted today.

 Details: